adarshvs/alchemy/PELinux/Docker.md

 ## Container Escape
-- Check for sd disks in /dev using linpeas or deepce
+- Check for sd disks in /dev using linpeas or deepce or the command mount
 - Mount the file system sda1 (as root)
 ```bash
 mkdir /mnt/sda2